Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Methods

 The check-based filter (steps 9c, 10c) is applied in each repetition.
 The bootstrap estimate $\theta^*$ is used to compute the corresponding overall variance according to the model as $c_0^* + \sigma_{0}^{2*}$.
 If

-i.e. if the variance indicated by the model exceeds the sample variance times some threshold factor $\tau$, the bootstrap estimate $\theta^*$ is discarded.
+i.e. if the variance indicated by the model exceeds the sample variance times some threshold factor $\tau$ or the shape parameter lies outside its constraint, the bootstrap estimate $\theta^*$ is discarded.
+Experience has shown that the WLS algorithm sometimes leads to shape parameter estimates outside its constraint.
 Otherwise, it is retained.
 The size of the bootstrap sample $B$ is specified beforehand and the procedure of estimating and checking one bootstrap estimate is repeated until $B$ bootstrap estimates are accepted.